NocturnalSolutions/KituraBook/1-hello-world.md

 For consistency and simplicity’s sake, however, all examples in this book will use Kitura’s built-in server functionality.

-## Adding logging with HeliumLogger
+## Adding Logging with HeliumLogger

 Logging can be quite helpful when developing web applications.
 To that end, IBM has developed [LoggerAPI](https://github.com/IBM-Swift/LoggerAPI), an API for logging implementations, and [HeliumLogger](https://github.com/IBM-Swift/HeliumLogger), a lightweight implementation of a logger for that API.